-Effective January 1, 2015, the County entered into a 20-year agreement with United Water Long Island, Inc. ("United Water") for the operation and management of the County's sewer system, including the sewage collection system and three treatment plants: Bay Park that serves 532,000 residents; Cedar Creek that serves 600,000 residents; and Glen Cove that serves 27,000 residents.
+Effective January 1, 2015, the County entered into a 20-year agreement with United Water Long Island, Inc. (now known as SUEZ Water Long Island Inc.) for the operation and management of the County's sewer system, including the sewage collection system and three treatment plants: Bay Park that serves 532,000 residents; Cedar Creek that serves 600,000 residents; and Glen Cove that serves 27,000 residents.
 Nassau County maintains ownership of the facilities.
 The County is exploring the possibility of entering into a public-private partnership transaction involving its sewer system.
 The transaction may consist of a concession, lease, or other similar arrangement.